scalate/scalate/scalate-website/src/documentation/_user-guide.md

 ### Disabling layouts

-If you wish to disable the use of the layout on a template, just set the layout attribute to "" the empty string.
+If you wish to disable the use of layouts, set the 'layout' attribute to "", the empty string

 {pygmentize:: ssp}
 <% attributes("layout") = "" %>